kuzzleio/documentation/src/sdk-reference/js/6/getting-started/webpack/index.md

 ```

 Then we have to connect our web app to the Kuzzle server with the `connect()` method.
-This method will be wrapped in an `async` function to use the `await` construct.

 ```javascript
 const run = async () => {